Jan Burgers

 Johannes (Jan) Martinus Burgers (January 13, 1895 – June 7, 1981) was a Dutch physicist and the brother of the physicist Wilhelm G. Burgers.
 Burgers studied in Leiden under Paul Ehrenfest, where he obtained his PhD in 1918.
-He is credited to be the father of Burgers' equation, the Burgers vector in dislocation theory and the Burgers material in viscoelasticity.
+He is known for the Burgers' equation, the Burgers vector in dislocation theory and the Burgers material in viscoelasticity.

 Jan Burgers was one of the co-founders of the International Union of Theoretical and Applied Mechanics (IUTAM) in 1946, and was its secretary-general from 1946 until 1952.

 In 1931 he became member of the Royal Netherlands Academy of Arts and Sciences, in 1955 he became foreign member.